JacksonKuo/blog/_posts/2025-8-17-chainguard-infra-debt.markdown

 My blog post, [Application Defense: Part IV -  Deployment Pipeline 2.0](https://jacksonkuo.github.io/blog/2025/02/04/app-defense-part-4.html) was using a older Makefile... updated.
 And added the localhost URL for cluster's local service.
 Build is working now, woohoo!

 #### Problem 5 - vCPU
 I pushed the changes to my droplet and my server crashed.
-It might have been because it's being a while since I've restarted, but the CPU graph maxed out and I couldn't SSH in.
+It might have been because it's been a while since I've restarted, but the CPU graph maxed out and I couldn't SSH in.
 I resized my droplet from the $6 regular CPU type to the $7 premium AMD CPU.
 That's a 16.7% additional compute spend...

 # References
 [^1]: [https://docs.gradle.org/current/userguide/compatibility.html](https://docs.gradle.org/current/userguide/compatibility.html)